Undergraduate Degree Program

 Climate and Space Sciences and Engineering Minor

 The primary goal of the Climate and Space Sciences and Engineering (Climate & Space) Minor is to provide exposure to research opportunities in atmospheric, climate and space science and engineering for those students who wish to work in the geoscience or space industry but are not majoring in Climate and Space Sciences and Engineering.
-The secondary goal is to increase awareness of the Climate and Space Sciences and Engineering and the educational and research opportunities within Climate & Space within the College of Engineering as a whole.
+The secondary goal is to increase awareness of the Climate and Space Sciences and Engineering and the educational and research opportunities in Climate & Space within the College of Engineering as a whole.
 This program is for undergraduate students in the College of Engineering, Ross, and LSA.

 Students must have:

 - Registered no later than the last day to add courses for the semester in which they complete the last courses for the minor

 - Submitted their program of study for the minor to the Climate & Space undergraduate advisor

 - Attained a minimum GPA of 2.0 in the designated courses